Arthur Stanley Brown

-Arthur Stanley Brown (20 May 1912 – 6 July 2002) was an Australian man charged for the 26 August 1970 rape and murder of Judith and Susan Mackay in Townsville, Queensland.
-The jury failed to reach a verdict, and a new trial was blocked on the grounds that Brown was too senile to be tried again.
+Arthur Stanley Brown (20 May 1912 – 6 July 2002) was an Australian man charged for the 26 August 1970 rape and murders of Judith and Susan Mackay in Townsville, Queensland.
+In his 2000 trial, the jury failed to reach a verdict, and a new trial was blocked on the grounds that Brown was too senile to be tried again.
 Brown's arrest attracted wide publicity, leading to a witness to the 1973 Adelaide Oval abductions identifying Brown as the suspect she had seen.
-Brown is thus considered a prime suspect for both these abductions and the Beaumont children disappearance in 1966.
+Brown is thus considered a prime suspect for both these abductions and the Beaumont children disappearance in 1966 as well as for several other murders.

-Life
+Early life and criminal history

-Arthur Stanley Brown was born in Merinda, Queensland, on 20 May 1912 and moved to Townsville with his parents when he was four.
-Following the separation of his parents, Brown moved to Melbourne, with his mother, where he remained until he got a drivers licence when he moved back to Townsville and obtained work as a meatpacker.
+Arthur Stanley Brown was born in Merinda, Queensland, on 20 May 1912, and moved to Townsville with his parents when he was four.
+Following the separation of his parents, Brown moved to Melbourne with his mother.
+He remained there until he got his drivers licence, moved back to Townsville and obtained work as a meatpacker.
 Brown was exempted from military service in World War II as his job was listed as a reserved occupation.
 In 1946 he became a maintenance carpenter with the Queensland Department of Public Works, where he was known to his workmates as a polite, immaculately dressed man who ironed knife-edge creases in his work uniforms.
 Brown was nicknamed the "Scarlet Pimpernel" based on the verse from the play as he could be anywhere at any time due to flexible work hours and self-supervision.

-Brown married Hester Porter (née Andersen) in 1944 following her divorce, and became a stepfather to her three children.
-According to Hester's older sister Milly, Hester later confided in her that she was afraid of Brown, reporting that she had caught him molesting a child and was trying to prevent him from being alone with other children.
-Hester once gave a female relative the "prized" lacework she'd inherited from her mother, saying that she didn't want "[Brown's] next lady love to get it".
-When asked whom she meant, Hester identified her younger sister, Charlotte.
+Suspected murder of first wife

-On 15 May 1978, Hester, by now bedridden with arthritis, died after hitting her head in a fall, after which Charlotte, who had five children, moved in with Brown.
+Brown married Hester Porter (née Andersen; 24 May 1910 – 15 May 1978) in 1944 following her divorce, and became a stepfather to her three children.
+On 15 May 1978 Hester, by now bedridden with arthritis, died from injuries Brown claimed she had suffered in a fall while trying to get on a commode, had hit her head and been killed, after which Hester's younger sister, Charlotte Andersen, who had five children, moved in with Brown.
 The couple married later that year.
 Some members of Hester's family believed Brown had killed her.
-One relative recalled that Brown wasn't grieving the day Hester died but was "shaking with fright" and appeared worried.
+One relative recalled that Brown was not grieving the day Hester died but was "shaking with fright" and appeared worried.
 Brown told family members that he had paid for a post-mortem that found the death to be an accident, but investigating police found this to be untrue and believed the family doctor had written out a death certificate without examining the body, which Brown had cremated.